Alarm Management¶

 Raid alarm filters¶

-Raid alarms support these fields beyond the basic tier/boss selection:
+Raid alarms support these fields beyond the basic level/boss selection:

 | Field | Default | Description |